 People who have diet or food items that are more in the content of fats, Tran’s fats and cholesterol are more prone to heart disease.
 It is highly recommended to completely stop the intake of these food items.

 Adding fruits and vegetables, wholegrain, unsaturated fat, lean protein (from beans, nuts, fish, and poultry), and low sodium herbs and spices.

-Food items which are high in taste but low in heath are processed foods, salt, and high eating carbs which digest rapidly. red meat, soft drinks, or other including highly sweetened drinks and bakery food items.
+Food items that are high in taste but low in health are processed foods, salt, and high eating carbs which digest rapidly. red meat, soft drinks, or others including highly sweetened drinks and bakery food items.